zakmorrison1993/HailStone-Sequence-Calculator/README.md

 # Hailstone-Sequence-Calculator

-This is a calculator for the hailstone Sequence. written in Python.
+This is a calculator for the Hailstone Sequence. written in Python.
 A small but nice little script.

 The Hailstone Sequence is a simple algorithm that multiplies Odd numbers by 3 and adds one AND divides Even numbers by 2.